wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/index.rst

 Restoring Wazuh from backup
 ===========================

 This guide explains how to restore a backup of your Wazuh files, such as logs, and configurations.
 Restoring Wazuh files can be useful when migrating your Wazuh installation to a different system.
-To carry out this restoration, you first need to backup the necessary files.
+To carry out this restoration, you first need to back up the necessary files.
 The :doc:`../creating/index` documentation provides a guide that you can follow in creating a backup of the Wazuh central components and Wazuh agent data.

 .. note::